19 Plants That Repel Bugs

 Plant it near your doorways, windows, and outdoor seating areas to prevent pests from entering your home.

-However, Rosemary also attracts bees, which are important pollinators in your garden.
-Not only is it easy to grow, but it also adds a lovely aroma to your garden.
+However, Rosemary also attracts bees, important pollinators in your garden.
+It is easy to grow and adds a lovely aroma to your garden.

 Snip off some fresh rosemary and add it to your marinades, roasts, or grilled meats for added flavor and pest-repelling benefits.